VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: Experiments and Results

 \subsection{Alignment analysis}

 We first do alignment analysis to check if relative position embedding in VALL-T indicates the alignment as expected.
-Given the speech $\bm{y}$ and its transcription $\bm{x}$, we iterate over all relative positions and calculate the matrix $\bm{p}$ of output distributions in the shape of $T\times (U+1)$.
+Given the speech $\bm{y}$ and its transcript $\bm{x}$, we iterate over all relative positions and calculate the alignment grid $\bm{p}$ of output distributions in the shape of $T\times (U+1)$.
 Then we calculate the forward variables, backward variables and posterior probabilities accordingly.
-The concepts of forward variable, backward variables, and posterior probabilities were initially introduced in Hidden Markov Models \cite{htk} and were also introduced in Transducer \cite{transducer}.
-The definitions and calculation for these values are elaborated in Appendix \ref{sec:calculate}.
+The definitions of forward variable, backward variables, and posterior probabilities have been introduced in \cite{transducer}.

 In Figure \ref{fig:alignment}, we illustrate an example of the forward variable, backward variable, and posterior probability for VALL-T, with darker colors indicating lower values.
 The values are plotted on a logarithmic scale.
 In Figure \ref{alpha} and \ref{beta}, we can see a faint bright line on the diagonal of the two graphs.